-You may have heard the terms co-signer and guarantor being used in connection with your rental application, particularly if you don't meet the income requirements expected of tenants in NYC.
-Typically, landlords want to see a good credit score and an income that’s at least 40 times the monthly rent in order to sign a lease on an apartment.
+You may have heard the terms co-signer and guarantor used in connection with your rental application, particularly if you don't meet the income requirements landlords expect for renters in New York City.
+Typically, landlords want to see a good credit score of around 700 and an income that’s at least 40 times the monthly rent in order to allow you to sign a lease on an apartment.

 So who is that someone?
-The terms "co-signer" and "guarantor" are often used interchangeably to describe this person, but there are some subtle differences when it comes to their obligations and rights.
+The terms co-signer and guarantor are often used interchangeably to describe this person, but there are some subtle differences when it comes to their obligations and rights.

-A co-signer on a rental property usually refers to an individual who signs a lease on behalf of someone else, says Jeffery Geller, vice chairman of the institutional lease guarantor, Insurent (a Brick Underground sponsor).
-This individual might be a parent, good U.S. credit, and must have a minimum income of 75 or 80 times the monthly rent (in order to pay both your and their own housing expenses).
+A co-signer on a rental property usually refers to an individual who signs a lease on behalf of someone else, says Jeffery Geller, vice chairman of institutional lease guarantor Insurent Lease Guaranty (a Brick Underground sponsor).
+A co-signer is responsible for the rent the moment it is due.

 Don't have a guarantor or co-signer?
 The rental experts at Triplemint, a Brick Underground partner, can help you navigate the market and find a great apartment to rent without one.
 Sign up here to take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent.
 Bonus: The agents at Triplemint are a delight to deal with.